onetoneisme/blackjack/units_refactored/CF for developers/Basic/001 Application Management in Cloud Foundry - Part 1/06_Pushing application with manifest.md

 #0   running   [output timestamp]       0.0%   46.4M of 128M   0 of 128M
 ```

-As you can see, it is much more convenient to use an application manifest.
+As you can see, it is much more convenient to use an application manifest for pushing apps.

 Here is one more trick to make pushing code even easier: rename the `my-sinatra-app_manifest.yml` file to `manifest.yml`.
 Then, if you do `cf push` with no parameters at all, the CLI will pick the `manifest.yml` file automatically.